-Sometimes providing the best care possible to keep your loved one comfortable and pain-free during the last days, months or years of life may mean seeking support from a larger care team through hospice.
+Sometimes providing the best care possible to keep loved ones comfortable and pain-free during the last days, months or years of life may mean seeking support from a larger care team through hospice.

 So when is the right time to seek hospice care?
-The answers will vary on a case-by-case basis, so it is a good idea to discuss this question with your doctor and health care team.
+The answers will vary on a case-by-case basis, so it is a good idea to discuss this question with the person’s doctor and health care team.

 Dr. Margaret Elizondo, a hospice and palliative care expert affiliated with Sharp Grossmont Hospital, provides some guidance when making this important decision.
 Some common indicators that a person may be suitable for hospice include: